Suunto Vertical 2: AMOLED, Flashlight, and 65-Hour GPS—In-Depth Buyer’s Guide

 My favourite improvement is the ability to pair multiple Bluetooth sensors of the same type – a feature many of us have repeatedly asked for over the last 10 years!
 This is now supported:

-Finally, Race 2 added the ability to create custom multisport profiles, and Vertical 2 also gets the same feature set.
-This was perhaps the one primary missing link in Suunto’s multisport armour.
+Finally, Race 2 was the first Suunto watch to add the ability to create custom multisport profiles, and Vertical 2 also gets the same feature set.
+This was perhaps the missing link in Suunto’s multisport armour.
 Multisport profiles are key to any competent multisport watch and let you define complex brick workouts for training or unusual and specific combinations of sports for a triathlon, such as pool swim + road bike + cross country run.

 woman at home planning complex outdoor ultra adventure with suunto vertical 2 routes and maps